spatialnetworkslab/vue-gg/docs/tutorials/basic.md

 The data accepted by the library components takes the form of an array of objects, where each object contains the `column_name`:`value` pairs per instance (row).

-Given the above data, for example, should be pre-processed into the following structure:
+The above data, for example, should be pre-processed into the following structure:

 ```js
 let fruits_data = [{ fruit: 'lime', diameter: 4.7 },